aboutaaron/quizito/README.md

 });
 ```

-You can also watch `Quizito.count` whuch tracks what question is active
+You can also watch `Quizito.count` which tracks what question is active
 ```js
 quiz.watch('count', function () { /* Do something when count changes */ });
 ```